woodem/woo-doc/sphinx2/source/theory/contact/ice.rst

 .. math:: c_n=\underbrace{l\left(\frac{l_1}{E_1}+\frac{l_2}{E_2}\right)^{-1}}_{E'}\eps_{bn}
    :label: ice-cn

 :math:`E'` being equivalent Young's modulus and :math:`\eps_{bn}` being "strain" (as in :math:`\eps_{bn}=\Delta l/l`) at breakage in the normal sense (material parameter :obj:`IceMat.breakN <woo.dem.IceMat.breakN>`), :math:`l=l_1+l_2` is total center distance and radii, as used  in :ref:`linear_contact_model` (or equivalent measures used to distribute stiffness, when contacting particles are not spheres).

 Cohesion values are only useful for senses which are both bonded and breakable, and the breakage condition is slightly different for different senses.
-The values are all computed from :math:`c_n` using :math:`A` for correct dimension and :math:`\beta_t`, :math:`\beta_w`, :math:`\beta_b` (stored as 3-vector in :obj:`IceMat.beta <woo.dem.IceMat.beta>`) as dimensionless scaling parameters:
+The values are all computed from :math:`c_n` using :math:`A` for correct dimension and :math:`\beta_t`, :math:`\beta_w`, :math:`\beta_r` (stored as 3-vector in :obj:`IceMat.beta <woo.dem.IceMat.beta>`, in this order) as dimensionless scaling parameters:

 .. math::
    :nowrap: